SMTG-Bham/galore/paper.md

 This replaces the tedious process of extracting and interpolating cross-sectional weights from reference data and generates tabulated data or publication-ready plots as needed.
-The broadening tools may also be used to obtain realistic diffuse spectra from a theoretical set of discrete lines (e.g. infrared or Raman spectroscopy).
+The broadening tools may also be used to obtain realistic simulated spectra from a theoretical set of discrete lines (e.g. infrared or Raman spectroscopy).